The American Political Science Review (APSR) is lead by a team of twelve co-editors from many institutions across North America:

 S. Laurel Weldon is Professor of Political Science at Simon Fraser University (Canada).
 Her global, comparative research on social movements, institutions, and public policy has won many prizes, including, most recently, the 2019 Best Book Award from the Human Rights section of ISA.
 She is founding co-editor (and served as lead editor) of Politics, Groups, and Identities.

-Elisabeth Wood is Crosby Professor of the Human Environment and Professor of Political Science at Yale University and a fellow of the American Academy of Arts and Sciences.
+Elisabeth Wood is Crosby Professor of the Human Environment and Professor of Political Science, International and Area Studies at Yale University and a fellow of the American Academy of Arts and Sciences.
 Her research focuses on comparative politics, political violence, and qualitative methods.
 She has served on editorial boards for World Politics, Politics and Society, and the American Political Science Review.